Learn How to Successfully Manage an Investment Property

 Paying taxes as a rental property owner can be confusing.
 Since it is a business, you can often deduct home office expenses and since it is property, there are many deductions involving depreciation that you are allowed to take.

 It is often in your best interest to hire an accountant who is skilled in investment property tax law.
-He or she can help you to understand the deductions you are allowed to take, as well as the deductions that could raise a red flag with the IRS.
+They can help you to understand the deductions you are allowed to take, as well as the deductions that could raise a red flag with the IRS.